tohenk/node-sms-gw/README.md

 [gateway](https://github.com/tohenk/node-sms-gateway).
 Each terminal and gateway can be deployed in separate host.

+Node SMS Gateway App is a pure SMS gateway implementation that doesn't requires or depends to any external SMS gateway service or library.

 ## Requirement

 - [Nodejs](https://nodejs.org/) version 8.11.3 or higher.
 If you're using Linux